Matilde Borromeo

 Princess Matilde zu Fürstenberg (born Donna Matilde dei Principi Borromeo Arese Taverna; 8 August 1983) is an Italian equestrian and horse breeder.
 She is a member of the House of Borromeo, an Italian noble family with historic ties to the Catholic Church and the Duchy of Milan.
 Through her marriage to Prince Antonius zu Fürstenberg she is a member of the German House of Fürstenberg.
 Matilde Borromeo has competed in international equestrian competitions representing Italy.

 Early life

 Matilde Borromeo was born on 8 August 1983 in Milan, Italy.
 She is the third daughter of Carlo Ferdinando Borromeo, Count of Arona and Marion Sybil Zota.
-She is sister of Donna Lavinia Borromeo and Donna Isabella Borromeo.
-She is half-sister of Donna Beatrice Borromeo, who married into the Monegasque princely family, and Carlo Borromeo.
-She is a sister-in-law of Italian fashion designer Marta Ferri.
+She is sister of Donna Lavinia Borromeo (wife of John Elkann) and Donna Isabella Borromeo (wife of Ugo Brachetti Peretti).
+She is half-sister of Beatrice Borromeo, who married into the Monegasque princely family (daughter-in-law of Princess Caroline of Monaco), and Carlo Ludovico Borromeo, husband of Italian fashion designer Marta Ferri.
 Her paternal grandfather was Vitaliano Borromeo, Prince of Angera.